 Who Is Gloria?

-Gloria Steinem is a writer, lecturer, editor, and feminist activist.
+Gloria Steinem is a writer, lecturer, political activist, and feminist organizer.
 She travels in this and other countries as an organizer and lecturer and is a frequent media spokeswoman on issues of equality.
 She is particularly interested in the shared origins of sex and race caste systems, gender roles and child abuse as roots of violence, non-violent conflict resolution, the cultures of indigenous peoples, and organizing across boundaries for peace and justice.
 She now lives in New York City, and is currently at work on a book about her more than thirty years on the road as a feminist organizer.

 Here's a bit more about Gloria's career: